-Baylor University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award bachelor’s, master’s, specialist, and doctoral degrees.
-Questions about the accreditation of Baylor University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Baylor University.
+Baylor University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, masters, and doctoral degrees.
+Questions about the accreditation of Baylor University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404)679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 Baylor University has been accredited by SACSCOC since 1914, and was most recently reaffirmed by the SACSCOC Board of Trustees in December 2018.
 Accreditation is maintained through a combination of annual reports, fifth year reviews, and ten-year comprehensive reviews, including an on campus site visit by representatives from peer institutions.
 Baylor's accreditation was most recently reaffirmed by the SACSCOC Board of Trustees in December 2018.
-For more information regarding Baylor's official status with SACSCOC, visit the SACSCOC Institutional Details page for Baylor University.
+For the most up-to-date information regarding Baylor's official status with SACSCOC, visit the SACSCOC Institutional Details page for Baylor University.
 If you need additional written documentation of our current status, you may contact the Office of Institutional Effectiveness at Ben_Cox@baylor.edu.

 In 2018, SACSCOC published a new edition of their Principles of Accreditation, which covers fourteen areas of institutional quality.